dojo/docs/dijit/layout/BorderContainer.rst

 **Caution**: Do not use trailing/leading together with left/right.

 Note that there can be at most one child marked for each region.
+There must always be one region marked 'center'.

 Setting sizes
 -------------